-Our European road trip adventure, started in Innsbruck.
+Our road trip, started in Innsbruck.
 We spent a few days in this small and colorful town, walking around the city and eating delicious Austrian and Germany food.

 We ate breakfast at Penz Hotel, for dinner and drinks we went to Licht Blick, 360° Cafe, and Cafe & Pub Hokus Pokus one of the coolest bars in Innsbruck.

 After a few days, we drove all the away from Innsbruck to Bavaria-Germany, we saw the Alps, winter cabins and frozen lakes throughout Tirol.
-We had delicious lunch at Gasthof See Eck on side of the road, driving to Bavaria.
+We had delicious lunch on side of the road, driving to Germany.

 At the end of the day, we finally made it to our destination in Fussen.
-Fussen is a very small Bavarian town where there are good restaurants and stores.
-The reason for visiting this part of Germany, was because we wanted to see the Neuschwanstein Castle.
+Fussen is a very small Bavarian town where there are good restaurants, stores and is near Neuschwanstein Castle.

 Neuschwanstein Castle was built by King Ludwig II of Bavaria, the “Fairytale King.
 The construction started in 1869, and opened to the public, after his death in 1886.
 The castle is located in Bavaria.

 Ludwig was very interested in architecture, buildings and the arts.
 He was a dreamer and a lonely king.

 A quote from King Ludwig II: “I wish to remain an eternal enigma to myself and to others.”